tomedunn/the-finished-book/_theory/encounter-multiplier-p2/encounter-multiplier-p2.md

     \label{eq:encounter-weights-single-target-focused-intermediate}
 \end{equation}

-A visual representation of Eqn. \eqref{eq:encounter-xp-pcs} using this weighting is shown in Fig. <a href="#fig:xp-encounter-diagram-pcs-single-target-partial" class="fig-ref">4</a> (below) for a party of four PCs with $$n = 2$$.
+A visual representation of Eqn. \eqref{eq:encounter-xp-pcs} using this weighting is shown in Fig. \figref{fig:xp-encounter-diagram-pcs-single-target-partial} (below) for a party of four PCs with $$n = 2$$.

 <figure id="fig:xp-encounter-diagram-pcs-single-target-partial">
     {% include_relative fig-xp-encounter-diagram-pcs-single-target-partial-small.html %}
     {% include_relative fig-xp-encounter-diagram-pcs-single-target-partial-large.html %}
-    <figcaption>Figure 4: PC encounter XP diagram for party with four identical PCs where only two of the PCs are defeated during the encounter, PC 1 and PC 2.
+    <figcaption>PC encounter XP diagram for party with four identical PCs where only two of the PCs are defeated during the encounter, PC 1 and PC 2.
 Blue regions represent the XP that contributes to the total encounter XP.</figcaption>
 </figure>

 Applied to a party of $$N$$ PCs, all with the same level, this gives a total encounter XP of